deejaygraham/deejaygraham.github.io/src/content/posts/2025-10-01-simple-simon.md

 ---

-I haven't posted a game in a while so here's a very simple recreation of the ["Simon" game](https://en.wikipedia.org/wiki/Simon_(game)) which uses the two buttons on the front of the microbit but could be broken out into a full electronic project to have four lights and four buttons.
+I haven't posted a game in a while so here's a very simple recreation of the ["Simon" game](https://en.wikipedia.org/wiki/Simon_(game)) which uses the two buttons on the front of the microbit and the touch logo but could be broken out into a full electronic project to have four lights and four buttons.
 LEDs could be driven from the edge connector with some extra components and the buttons could be read into the digital inputs.

-For now and simplicity, we only have the two buttons (A and B) and two musical notes to deal with although I have provided some abstraction for the original four coloured buttons - green, red, blue and yellow.
-The button pushes available in this reduced version means that the sequence is also limited to random choices between those two buttons.
+For now and simplicity, we only have the two buttons (A and B) and the logo and three musical notes to deal with although I have provided some abstraction for the original four coloured buttons - green, red, blue and yellow.
+The button pushes available in this reduced version means that the sequence is also limited to random choices between those buttons.
 The game starts with a single note and adds a random note to the sequence for each round.
 The delay between notes gets less every round to make things harder.